rickardnorlander/klister-lang/README.md

 Very incomplete

 * Command line arguments.
 Scripts cannot yet take command line arguments.
 * Types.
-C-strings and ints kind of work.
-The type system will be completely overhauled but the result will still likely be fairly basic.
+Some progress on the type system.
+Might be completely overhauled but the result will still likely be fairly basic.
 * AST & Parsing.
 Decent progress.
 A few things left to model.
 * C-imports.
 Very experimental.
 Might be extended or removed.
 * Running programs, pipelines etc. Works but is pretty basic.